strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 </SideBySideContainer>

 Our goal is to:
-- catch the error on the front-end website and display it within a Toast notification,
+- catch the error on the front-end website and display it within a notification,
-- send another toast notification in case the policy allowed the creation of a new review.
+- send another notification in case the policy allows the creation of a new review.

 To achieve this, in the `/client` folder of the FoodAdvisor project, you could update the [previously created `new-review` component](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) as follows (modified lines are highlighted):

 <details>
-<summary>Example front-end code to display toast notifications for success or custom errors:</summary>
+<summary>Example front-end code to display toast notifications for custom errors or successful review creation:</summary>

 ```jsx title=
 import { Button, Input, Textarea } from '@nextui-org/react';